kvnbanunu/vigenere-cipher/README.md

 ## Config
 config.json includes two fields that can be changed (You do not need to rebuild)

-- bufferSize sets the size of the buffer for read/write
+- bufferSize (int) sets the size of the buffer for read/write
 - content sets the default message
 - key sets the default encryption key
 - ip sets the default host ip address
 - port sets the default port
+- minDelay (int) sets the Minimum simulated server processing time
+- maxDelay (int) sets the Maximum simulated server processing time